-We have now launched a new Sunday Lunch specials menu each week – where you can choose one course for just £9.50 or two for £13.95.
+We serve a Sunday Lunch special set menu each week – where you can choose one course for just £9.50 or two for £13.95.

 Our usual menu is always available, including all-day farmhouse breakfasts and other popular choices, but our choice of Sunday Roasts and other specials is also now available for you as a set choice.

 Click on the link below to have a sneaky peek at this week’s Sunday Menu and then call 01704 894889, email firstname.lastname@example.org or just pop in and see us.

 Click below to see the menu (will open another page).

 Farmhouse Breakfast is an annual campaign to raise awareness of the benefits of eating a healthy breakfast and demonstrate the variety of breakfast foods available in the UK.

 All stages of the food chain, from farmers to food producers and retailers to consumers are being encouraged to hold events to promote the importance of starting the day with breakfast and to celebrate the wealth of wonderful breakfast produce available around the country.

 The Farm Burscough has always supported the event over the years and has carried out charity farm walks and other events, including creating breakfast specials from around the world.